 There is one question that is often asked by anyone interested in using an oral appliance to control their snoring and that question is “Can you choke on a snoring mouthpiece?”.
-This is of course an excellent question because after all, safety should always be your number one concern and the last thing that you want to do is create bigger problem then you originally started with.
+This is, of course, an excellent question because after all, safety should always be your number one concern and the last thing that you want to do is create a bigger problem than you originally started with.

 That being said, you should still always take precaution whenever using a mouthpiece or any snoring aid for that matter.
 Follow all manufactures instructions and use only as intended.
 Not all products are created the same and there will always be a possibility that something could go wrong, such as choking.
 After all, it is entirely possible for one to choke on a toothbrush, chewing gum, or food but most of us put these items in our mouths each day without thinking twice about it.

 Since not all mouthguards are created equal, the best way to ensure your safety is to purchase s device that have been cleared by your local health regulatory agency such as the Food and Drug Administration (FDA), Health Canada, Medicines and Healthcare Products Regulatory Agency (MHRA), Therapeutic Goods Administration (TGA) in the US, Canada, England, and Australia respectively.
 These agencies are responsible for ensuring that such devices are generally safe to use.
 They examine each product for potential hazards including choking.
 Avoid illegally sold and often substandard mouthpieces by only purchasing those who have been cleared for sale by a major government regulatory agency.

 Here are a few tips that will help to ensure that what you are putting in your mouth is not going to cause a choking hazard:

 - Only buy products that have been approved by a respectable government regulatory agency such as the FDA.
 Non-approved devices are most likely cheaply mass produced and are potentially hazardous.